 Although most of the existing research concerns the two major compounds in stevia — stevioside and rebaudioside A (reb A) — a 2016 study using human fecal samples concluded that all forms of the compound are probably safe for general use.

-Increasingly, stevia supplements and extracts are being found to contain counterfeit ingredients, primarily artificial sweeteners that are linked to known health risks.
+Increasingly, stevia supplements and extracts in some countries are being found to contain counterfeit ingredients, primarily artificial sweeteners that are linked to known health risks.
+At this writing, there have been no reports of stevia products in the United States or the UK having been adulterated.

 When consumed at low doses, purified stevia is generally not considered to pose health risks for pregnant people.

-However, some of the common counterfeit ingredients found in stevia mixtures and formulas are linked to serious complications and may cause birth abnormalities.
-The most notable of these ingredients is saccharin.
+However, some of the common counterfeit ingredients found in stevia mixtures and formulas from other countries are

 Researchers still do not understand the full range of risks associated with stevia.
 A